MicrosoftDocs/well-architected/well-architected/services/compute/virtual-machines/virtual-machines-review.md

 - Review the Virtual Machine recommendations provided by [Azure Advisor](/azure/advisor/).

 - Review the built-in definitions provided by Azure Policy that apply to Virtual Machines.
-They are listed in the [Built-in policies - Compute](/azure/governance/policy/samples/built-in-policies#compute).
+All built-in policy definitions related to Azure Virtual Machines are listed in [Azure Policy built-in definitions for Azure Virtual Machines](../../../../../azure-docs-pr/articles/virtual-machines/policy-reference.md).